lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 Those two tables contain derived parameters for individual simulated Solar System objects.

 This tutorial focuses on the DP0.3 ``SSSource`` and ``DiaSource`` tables, which contain measured and derived values for individial simulated Solar System objects on a per-observation basis.
+Note that there are two separate DP0.3 catalogs, dp03_catalogs_1yr and dp03_catalogs_10yr, respectively.
+This tutorial uses the tables in the catalog resulting from the 10-year simulation.

 The ``SSSource`` table